stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

 <h3> Approximate Nearest Neighbors and Distance Metrics </h3>

 People familiar with machine learning are aware that distance metrics are very important in machine learning.
-They are used to show the difference between vector representations.
+Distance metrics are used to show a numerical difference between vector representations.
 Different distance metrics can be used to show the distance between objects in different spaces such as Euclidean space or normed vector spaces.

 <span class="caption">
 ![](https://iq.opengenus.org/content/images/2018/12/distance.jpg)